microsoft/CameraTraps/api/batch_processing/README.md

 We offer a service for processing a large quantity of camera trap images using our [MegaDetector](https://github.com/Microsoft/CameraTraps#megadetector) by calling an API, documented here.
 The output is most helpful for separating empty from non-empty images based on a detector confidence threshold that you select, and putting bounding boxes around animals, people, and vehicles to help manual review proceed more quickly.
 If you are interested in processing very small numbers of images for real-time applications (e.g. for anti-poaching applications), see our [real-time camera trap image processing API](https://aiforearth.portal.azure-api.net/docs/services/ai-for-earth-camera-trap-detection-api/).

-With the batch API, aou can process a batch of up to a few million images in one request to the API.
+With the batch processing API, you can process a batch of up to a few million images in one request to the API.
 If in addition you have some images that are labeled, we can evaluate the performance of the MegaDetector on your labeled images (see [Post-processing tools](#post-processing-tools)).

 All references to &ldquo;container&rdquo; in this document refer to [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) containers.